-Funding for music programs in schools continues to get cut as education budgets are slashed each year.
 The National Association for Music Education raises awareness of the importance of music in our schools every March through Music in Our Schools Month.
-Use this time to share music with your children.
-Teach your children music appreciation with music activities just for them.
-Even babies and toddlers can enjoy music through music classes children of all ages.
+Use this time to share music with your children at home, too.

 Youth Art Month

 The National Art Education Association began Youth Art Month in 1961 to encourage everyone to support all school art programs.
 You can also encourage creativity through artwork at home during the month of March.

 - Let your kids try creative outdoor painting.
 Be sure to display your children's artwork when they're finished.